Currituck-Dare Women's Fund

 Grants program overview

 A major purpose of the Women Givers of Currituck-Dare is to strengthen the community through the power of the membership’s collective giving.
 Through a carefully developed and streamlined grants process, our group provides financial support to local programs and services that have a strong impact on critical needs in our community.
-The years 2009-10 were a time of discovery about the health needs of women and girls in these two counties.
-Now, in 2011, the women's group is ready to award its first grants.
 Grants are awarded at an annual celebration event, which gives our community partners and members a chance to reflect on our common concerns and renew our shared commitment to make a positive difference.

 This is the first gathering of the new Currituck-Dare Women's Fund, which is among the NCCF’s many statewide women’s giving networks across North Carolina.